COVID-19 RESOURCES FOR

 People Experiencing Homelessness

 Any person experiencing homelessness with symptoms consistent with COVID-19 (fever, cough, or shortness of breath) should alert their service providers (such as case managers, shelter staff, and other care providers).
-These staff will help the individual understand how to isolate themselves and identify options for medical care as needed.

 Many of the recommendations to prevent COVID-19 may be difficult if you are experiencing homelessness.
 Although it may not be possible to avoid certain crowded locations (such as shelters), you should:

 - Get a COVID-19 vaccination as soon as possible.
 People who are fully vaccinated should review CDC’s Guidance for Fully Vaccinated People.

 - If you are not fully vaccinated and aged 2 or older, you should wear a mask in indoor public places.